-That all being said, here are the best horror manga you need to check out now!
+That all being said, here are the must-read horror manga you need to check out!

 Parasyte by Hitoshi Iwaaki

-Parasyte follows Shinichi Izumi, who’s your everyday, average high school student.
+It tells the story of Shinichi Izumi, who’s your everyday, average high school student.
 His life changes forever one day when an alien creature called a Parasite invades his body.
 Somehow, he manages to prevent it from infesting his entire body though, containing it only in his hand.
-No longer the same, with his hand under the control of a murderous alien named Migi, Shinichi will have to face this new reality head-on.
+No longer the same, with his hand under the control of a murderous alien named Migi, he will have to face this new reality head-on.

-The only one who knows of their secret is Shinichi, so he will have to find a way to warn humanity of the horrors to come.
+He is the only one who knows of their secret, so he will have to find a way to warn humanity of the horrors to come and prevent the end of the world as he knows it.
 It’s a series that was released over 30 years ago and is still highly influential and loved to this day.
-It’s a sci-fi horror classic that has withstood the test of time, and it’s without a shadow of a doubt, one of the best horror manga to release so far.
-You can collect the Parasyte manga via the singles released by Kodansha, but also keep an eye out for the upcoming Parasyte Full Color Collection that’s releasing in 2022!
+It’s a sci-fi horror classic that has withstood the test of time, and it’s without a shadow of a doubt, one of the best to release so far.
+You can collect the manga via the singles released by Kodansha or the Parasyte Full Color Collection.

 Uzumaki by Junji Ito

-Uzumaki by Junji Ito, who is one of the most popular horror manga creators and is well-known by horror fans everywhere, is a horror manga that follows a young girl as she and her family become increasingly obsessed with spirals.
+Uzumaki by Junji Ito, who is one of the most popular horror manga creators and is well-known by horror fans everywhere, follows the story of a young girl as she and her family become increasingly obsessed with spirals.
 The spiral phenomenon affects their town, causing people to disappear or die.
 Out of all of Junji Ito’s works, Uzumaki is probably my favorite.

-Uzumaki showcases how one can spiral into madness well.
-Full of drama and suspense, the manga focuses less on blood and gore and more on psychological horror.
-The story is episodic in nature at times, but it still has an overarching story that ties everything together.
+The series showcases how one can spiral into madness well.
+Full of drama and suspense, this manga’s focus is more so on psychological horror.
+The story is episodic at times, but it still has an overarching story that ties everything together.
 His creepy, highly detailed art style is something to behold as well.
-To me, Uzumaki is more disturbing than it is scary.
-That being said, it is one of the most unsettling reads on this list.
+To me, it is more disturbing than it is scary.
+That being said, it is one of the most unsettling reads on this list and it has great characters, like Kirie and Shuichi to name a few.

 It’s hard to talk about Uzumaki without giving too much away.
 All I can say is that this manga is in a class of its own when it comes to horror.
 It’s extremely weird and messed up, but at the same time very original in its storytelling and art style.
 If you are looking to get into more of Junji Ito’s works, I recommend checking out Tomie, No Longer Human, Sensor, Gyo, and Shiver: Junji Ito Selected Stories.
 These, in addition to Uzumaki, are some of the best manga by Junji Ito.